 The Measure Feedback Loop Committee reviewed the Usability and Use criterion, its intent, and the submission form and discussed the challenges with applying the criteria and collecting the relevant information from measure developers as a primary source.
 In addition to the domains of feedback collected within the Usability and Use criterion, feedback is also collected to support the evaluation of the importance criteria and the feasibility criteria.
-The Committee considered the five domains of feedback collected across all of the criteria and determined that the scope of feedback sought through the current criteria is adequate.
+The Measure Feedback Loop Committee considered the six domains of feedback collected across all of the criteria and determined that the scope of feedback sought through the current criteria is adequate.

 - Opportunity for improvement (Importance to Measure and Report)

 - Data collection strategy (Feasibility)

 - Accountability and transparency (Use)

 - Feedback from those being measured and others (Use)

 - Improvement (Usability)

-- Benefits outweigh the harms (Usability)
+- Benefits outweigh harms (Usability)

-The Committee underscored the importance of "closing the loop," or ensuring that endorsement committees have access to all feedback that has been gathered on a performance measure at the time of initial endorsement and maintenance reviews.
+The Measure Feedback Loop Committee underscored the importance of "closing the loop," or ensuring that endorsement committees have access to all feedback that has been gathered on a performance measure at the time of initial endorsement and maintenance reviews.
 The Committee identified two recommendations for consideration in modifying NQF's criteria and submission form to improve the feedback collected by developers.

-The Committee discussed challenges that measure developers confront when they try to track and influence the use of their measure.
+The Measure Feedback Loop Committee discussed challenges that measure developers confront when they try to track and influence the use of their measure.
 Many developers do not have a mechanism to directly implement their performance measures in any setting, much less publicly report the results.
 In many cases developers may not know whether the measures they have published are in use in smaller regional or state programs.
 Typically, measures are published in the public domain without licensing requirements.
 This dilemma may also present for well-known measures in use when an established channel for sharing feedback is lacking.

-These challenges present a misalignment of the locus of control of the developer regarding implementation of the measure and their responsibility to steward the measure.
+These challenges present a misalignment of the locus of control of the developer regarding implementation of the measure and its responsibility to steward the measure.
 As such, developers face considerable challenges in collecting feedback from those being measured and other users.
-However, the Committee made an important distinction between the challenges a developer might face in collecting information about a measure's use, and the measure developer's responsibility to indicate the intended use of the measure as part of their submission.
+However, the Measure Feedback Loop Committee made an important distinction between the challenges a developer might face in collecting information about a measure's use, and the measure developer's responsibility to indicate the intended use of the measure as part of its submission.
 The Committee maintained that this remains the developer's responsibility, specifically stating the preferred data source, level of analysis, and intended audience.
-The Committee also acknowledged that NQF does hold a significant role in facilitating communication between users and developers through its channels as the steward of endorsement, particularly because this information is needed to make informed endorsement recommendations.
+The Measure Feedback Loop Committee also acknowledged that NQF does hold a significant role in facilitating communication between users and developers through its channels as the steward of endorsement, particularly because this information is needed to make informed endorsement recommendations.
+The Committee's current recommendations will be paired with findings from the previous environmental scan report to develop options to strengthen the existing feedback loop process and foster new feedback loops, with the goal of informing measure evaluation deliberations in the CDP.